-The photo is taken during the Bangladesh Liberation War.
+This photo is taken during the Bangladesh Liberation War.
 The atrocities of this war are little known to the Western.
 It lasted over a duration of nine months and witnessed large-scale atrocities.
 Also during the time cholera was rampant.
 This war resulted in Bangladesh becoming an independent state from West Pakistan, now just Pakistan.

 Looking at the photo someone can see love right there.
 That is a look of determination.
 It says a lot about his love.
-The photographer is Mark Edwards and he later recalled: I took this profoundly disturbing picture of a man carrying his cholera-stricken wife during the Bangladesh war in 1971.
-Ten million people crossed the East Pakistan border into India to escape the horrors of this bloody war.
+The photographer is Mark Edwards and he later recalled: “I took this profoundly disturbing picture of a man carrying his cholera-stricken wife during the Bangladesh war in 1971.
+Ten million people crossed the East Pakistan border into India to escape the horrors of this bloody war”.

 The western zone was popularly termed West Pakistan and the eastern zone (modern-day Bangladesh) was initially termed East Bengal and later, East Pakistan.
 Although the population of the two zones was close to equal, political power was concentrated in West Pakistan and it was widely perceived that East Pakistan was being exploited economically.

 The two parts of Pakistan had also many other problems: Language controversy (West spoke Urdu/Panjabi and the East spoke Bengali language.
-Nevertheless, Urdu was declared official language).
+Nevertheless, Urdu was declared the official language).
 Disparities (Although East Pakistan had a larger population, West Pakistan dominated the divided country politically and received more money from the common budget).

-The war broke out on 26 March 1971, when the Pakistani Army launched a military operation called Operation Searchlight against Bengali civilians, students, intelligentsia and armed personnel, who were demanding that the Pakistani military junta accept the results of the 1970 first democratic elections of Pakistan, which were won by an eastern party, or to allow separation between East and West Pakistan.
+The war broke out on 26 March 1971, when the Pakistani Army launched a military operation called Operation Searchlight against Bengali civilians, students, intelligentsia, and armed personnel, who were demanding that the Pakistani military junta accept the results of the 1970 first democratic elections of Pakistan, which were won by an eastern party, or to allow separation between East and West Pakistan.

-During the war there were widespread killings and other atrocities.
+During the war, there were widespread killings and other atrocities.
 The casualty figures vary greatly, but it’s generally accepted 200,000–3,000,000 for Bangladesh as a whole.
 Also the exodus of 10 million refugees and the displacement of 30 million people.

 (Photo credit: Mark Edwards / Hard Rain Picture Library).